AHartmaier/pyLabFEA/docs/source/readme.rst

 Finite Element Analysis (FEA) is a numerical method for studying mechanical behavior of fluids and solids.
-The pyLabFEA package introduces a simple version of FEA for solid mechanics and elastic-plastic materials. pyLabFEA is fully written in Python.
+The pyLabFEA package introduces a simple version of FEA for solid mechanics and elastic-plastic materials, which is fully written in Python.
 Due to its simplicity, it is well-suited for teaching, and its flexibility in constitutive modeling of materials makes it a useful research tool.